AWS Amplify and Clojurescript Re-Frame Part 2

 The Frontend is our Web App.

-• You will see the following:
+- You will see the following:

-• Change the App name if you want
+App nameif you want

 Backend Deployment Options

-• Not have it automatically deploy the backend along with your frontend
+Would you like Amplify Console to deploy changes to these resources with your frontend?to:- Not have it automatically deploy the backend along with your frontend

-• No - only deploy my frontend
+No - only deploy my frontend

-• Deploy the same backend for prod as you are using in the dev environment
+- Deploy the same backend for prod as you are using in the dev environment

-• Deploy a different copy of the backend from your dev environment
+- Deploy a different copy of the backend from your dev environment

 Service Role